deanturpin/interfacing-javascript-and-cpp/readme.md

 Or in the browser: http://0.0.0.0:8000/get.html

 # USP
-UI only knows how to parse JSON and correlate fields.
+- UI only knows how to parse JSON and correlate fields.
+- Interrogate external web APIs for extra info (news, wiki)